A geometric theory of zero area singularities in general relativity: The Riemannian ZAS inequality

 \subsection{The main theorems}

-\begin{thm}[The Riemannian ZAS Inequality, global harmonically regular case] Suppose $g$ is an asymptotically flat metric on $M \sm \partial M$ of nonnegative scalar curvature such that all components of the boundary $\Sigma=\partial M$ are ZAS.
-Assume there exists a global harmonic resolution $(\ol g, \ol \varphi)$ of $\Sigma$ with $\ol g$ complete.
+\begin{thm}[Riemannian ZAS inequality, harmonically regular case] Suppose $g$ is an asymptotically flat metric on $M \sm \partial M$ of nonnegative scalar curvature such that all components of the boundary $\Sigma=\partial M$ are ZAS.
+Assume there exists a global harmonic resolution $(\ol g, \ol \varphi)$ of $\Sigma$.
 Also assume Conjecture \ref{conj_conformal} (below) holds.
 Then the ADM mass $m$ of $(M,g)$ satisfies

 where $m_{\text{ZAS}}(\Sigma)$ is as in Definition \ref{def_zas_mass}.
 Equality holds in $(\ref{zas_ineq})$ if and only if $(M,g)$ is a Schwarzschild ZAS of mass $m<0$. \end{thm} If $\Sigma$ has components $\{\Sigma_i\}_{i=1}^k$ with respective regular masses $m_i$, then by equation $(\ref{eq_add_masses})$ and Proposition \ref{prop_masses_agree}, the statement $m \geq m_{\text{ZAS}}(\Sigma)$ can be written